 VCU recognizes the tremendous benefit of Emotional Support Animals (ESA) can provide.
 In accordance with federal and state law, when approved as a housing accommodation, ESAs may be permitted to reside in the residence halls.
 Students must follow the same request process as they would for any other housing accommodation.

 Please be aware, there is a great deal of misinformation available about what constitutes legitimate medical or otherwise supportive documentation for an ESA.
-Many licensed therapists across the country are willing to write letters supporting an ESA based on a single conversation either in person, over the phone, or a tele-meeting platform (i.e., Skype).
-These brief conversations often do not establish an appropriate treatment relationship between a student and the provider, so the documentation may not be considered valid.
+Many licensed therapists across the country are willing to write letters supporting an ESA based on a single conversation either in person, over the phone, or on a tele-meeting platform (i.e., Zoom).
+These brief conversations often do not establish an appropriate treatment relationship between a student and the provider, so the documentation may not be considered applicable.
 Additionally, to date, the university is not aware of any official national or state accreditation or certification for EASs, despite there being many online organizations claiming as such.
-Please contact Student Accessibility and Educational Opportunity to discuss whether or not a certain source of documentation would be deemed valid.
+Please contact Student Accessibility and Educational Opportunity to discuss whether or not a certain source of documentation would be deemed legitimate and valid.